 Last month I offered a

-at the much anticipated Stubbs the Zombie, developed by Wideload Games and released for the Mac by Aspyr Media.
+first look at the much anticipated Stubbs the Zombie, developed by Wideload Games and released for the Mac by Aspyr Media.
 The game is now out, and while it succeeds on many levels—assuming you’re a fan of gore and off-color jokes—it comes up short in others.

 Stubbs the Zombie is a third-person action game that puts you in the role of Stubbs, a zombie who has been reanimated into 1950’s-era Punchbowl, Pennsylvania.
 This “city of the future” filled with hovercars, friendly robots, and a population that is totally intolerant of anything different—especially a zombie with a taste for brains.